SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 # Changing Some Settings.

+* I change the location of the Dock at `Settings > Ubuntu Desktop > Dock > Position on screen > Bottom`,

-* I change the volumes visibility on the Dock at `Settings > Ubuntu Desktop > Dock > Configure dock behavior > Show Volumes and Devices`, if required.
+* I change the volumes visibility on the Dock at `Settings > Ubuntu Desktop > Dock > Configure dock behaviour > Show Volumes and Devices`, if required.

 * I change where new icons appear at `Settings > Ubuntu Desktop > Position of New Icons`, if required.